You are listening to the Sean Hannity Radio Show Podcast.

 We need oxygen in the economy.

-The oxygen's not you know, in one sense it comes from people of all income backgrounds, whether you're in the labor market or whether you're in the investment market.
+The oxygen's not, you know, in one sense, it comes from people of all income backgrounds, whether you're in the labor market or whether you're in the investment market.

-We can get people to be build manufacturing centers and factories and produce goods and services here in America, that only benefits the people that are now and have been suffering for well over a decade in this country that have been left behind.
+That only benefits the people that are now and have been suffering for well over a decade in this country that have been left behind.

 Well, those are the people that I'm talking about.